achille1789/wms-bnu-ltd/my-website/docs/updates.md

 Defines the method to add a new supplier entity.

+## Main Application

+### Main Class

+The `Main` class is the entry point of the application, launching the user interface.

+### MainUI Class

+The `MainUI` class builds and displays the application GUI, initializing components for customers, suppliers, and goods.

+## User Interface Components

+### CustomersPanel

+Manages the display and interaction with customer data within the UI.

+### SuppliersPanel

+Manages the display and interaction with supplier data within the UI.

+### GoodsPanel

+Manages the display and interaction with goods data within the UI.

+### NavBar

+Provides navigation and menu options within the application UI.

 ## Package Structure

 - **backend**: Contains the main classes for managing customers, suppliers, and goods.
 - **backend.entities**: Contains entity-related classes and interfaces.
 - **backend.goods**: Contains classes related to goods management.
+- **ui**: Contains classes for building the user interface.
+- **ui.components**: Contains UI components for managing entities.

 This documentation provides an overview of the public APIs and features available in the current codebase.
 For further details, refer to the source code and comments within each class.